 Like most gaming headphones, the Logitech G335 aren't very portable.
 They're quite bulky, and you can't swivel their ear cups to lie flat or fold in their headband to reduce their footprint.

 The Logitech G335 feel decently well-made.
 They're made mainly of a mix of glossy and matte-finish plastic, with cloth-lined ear cup padding and a soft elastic headband.
-They feel quite sturdy for the most part, though the ear cup hinges and yokes could potentially break if you were to apply too much force.
+They feel sturdier than the Logitech G435 LIGHTSPEED Wireless, though the ear cup hinges and yokes could potentially break if you were to apply too much force.
 Their audio cable also isn't detachable, so you can't just swap it out if it gets damaged.
 These headphones also lack an IP rating for dust or water resistance, though we don't currently test for this.

 The Logitech G335 are adequately stable for what they're designed for.
 They shouldn't fall off if you wear them while gaming, but any vigorous head movements can loosen their fit or cause them to fall from your head.
 Their non-detachable audio cable can also snag on objects if you wear them on the go.

 The Logitech G335 headset has a somewhat bright sound profile.
 The bass response is slightly underemphasized, so you may be disappointed if you want to hear a bit of added thump and rumble in action-heavy games.
 The dip in the low-mids also thins out some dialogue as well as vocals and lead instruments.
 The headset also lacks any sound customization features, like an in-app EQ or built-in EQ presets.

 This headset's frequency response consistency is good.
 While bass and treble response differs slightly depending on the ear cups' seal against your head, this deviation isn't too noticeable overall, so audio reproduction should be perceived as fairly consistent.